BlockstreamResearch/bip-frost-dkg/README.md

 restoring a failed participant from a seed backup is as simple as asking any available participant for a copy of the transcript.
 The recovering participant can verify the authenticity of the transcript using the included certificate, which includes a signature by the recovering participant (the required verification key can be rederived from the seed).
 Note that, since confidential parts in the transcript are encrypted, the transcript can be in principle be stored in many places, including on untrusted storage.
+Our careful design enables the coordinator to aggregate large parts of the transcript, ensuring that it has a size of $O(n)$ (instead of $O(n^2)$ in a naive design).

 A crucial design decision in our protocol is that we do not aim for robustness, i.e., our DKG is not guaranteed to terminate in the presence of malicious participants.
+TODO This is in line with FROST's design.
 While foregoing robustness is necessary if we want to support dishonest majority settings (otherwise we would need BFT as explained above), we believe robustness is in fact an anti-feature in many applications.